Mon-Fri 9:00 - 17:00

 Probate Process

-One of the most significant differences between Wills and Trusts is their involvement in the probate process.
-Wills are typically subject to probate, a court-supervised process that validates the Will, settles debts and taxes and oversees the distribution of assets.
-On the other hand, Trusts can often bypass probate, allowing for a more streamlined and private asset transfer.
+One of the most significant differences between wills and trusts is their involvement in the probate process.
+Wills are typically subject to probate, a court-supervised process that validates the will settles debts and taxes and oversees the distribution of assets.
+On the other hand, trusts can often bypass probate, allowing for a more streamlined and private asset transfer.

 Timing of Asset Distribution

 Wills come into effect upon the testator’s death, and asset distribution occurs after the probate process is complete.
-In contrast, Trusts can facilitate the immediate transfer of assets upon the grantor’s death or during their lifetime, depending on the type of Trust.
+In contrast, trusts can facilitate the immediate transfer of assets upon the grantor’s death or during their lifetime, depending on the type of trust.

 Flexibility and Control

 Wills are highly flexible and can be updated or revoked as needed.
 They provide a straightforward way to specify beneficiaries and distribution instructions.
 Trusts offer a higher level of control, allowing the grantor to dictate how assets are managed and distributed, even after their passing.
-Irrevocable Trusts, once established, offer less flexibility but can provide asset protection benefits.
+Irrevocable trusts, once established, offer less flexibility but can provide asset protection benefits.

 Privacy